Skip to main content

 Scope and Contents

-This original typed, signed letter is dated March 17, 1919 and is addressed to Mr. H. Goldak (Johann Goldak).
-The group of “Prisoners of War Company No. 10 in France” is also listed below.
+Original typed, signed letter dated March 17, 1919, addressed to Mr. H. Goldak (Johann Goldak) as well as "Prisoners of War Company No. 10 in France" from Friedrich Ebert, the newly elected Reich President of Germany.
+President Ebert writes to thank Goldak for keeping up with the election and other happenings in Germany (and congratulating him on his win) and assures him that they are doing everything they can to help German prisoners to be able return home quickly.
+Goldak was at the time in an American-run POW camp, still held captive four months after the WWI armistice.
 The letter is written in German.
-This letter is about the end of World War I and the efforts of the new German Republic to get their prisoners released.
-President Ebert, newly elected, writes to thank Goldak for keeping up with the election and other happenings in Germany (and congratulating him on his win), and assures him that they are doing everything they can to help German prisoners to be able return home quickly.

 Dates